emi420/esc-pos-server-print/README.md

 ## License

-You may use any Mootor project under the terms of either the MIT License or the GNU General Public License (GPL) Version 3.
+You may use this project under the terms of either the MIT License or the GNU General Public License (GPL) Version 3.

 (c) 2016 Emilio Mariscal